Universal Credit is a new benefit for working age people who are out of work or on a low income.

 Personal budgeting support

-If you are struggling to manage your money, tell your Job Centre Work Coach and they will be able to refer you for help and advice about this.
+If you are struggling to manage your money, tell your job coach at the Job Centre who will be able to refer you for help and advice about this.

 Free school meals